Welcome to the wonderful world of classical piano.

 What should one expect from learning classical piano?

 Classical piano requires the student to be industrious and exacting in developing the fundamental disciplines of notation, technical work, articulation, dynamics and so on.
 It suits learners who are more structured in their styles of learning.
+Many students on this track take the ABRSM Classical Piano examinations.

 How soon should my child go into taking the exams?